kenakamu/serverless-workshop/Challenge-4-API-Management/readme.md

 ### Add Cache Support

 BFYOC does not anticipate their list of products changing frequently and would like to employ some caching on the Azure Functions that retrieve their product information.
-To make this happe, they are asking you to:
+To make this happen, they are asking you to:

 * Add caching support to the GET operations of the Products API.
 * Cache the results for 60 seconds.